 When the going gets tough, when it’s time to get down and dirty, you just can’t go without a pair of sturdy work pants.
-Like the right winter hat or rugged henley, if you’ve selected improperly, you’ll know right away.
+Like the right winter hat or work boots, if you’ve selected improperly, you’ll know right away.
 Work pants need to be able to, well, work, and they need to meet more than a few criteria to pass muster in your wardrobe.

-On days when it seems like your to-do list expands exponentially, the last thing you need to worry about is the quality of your work pants.
+On days when it seems like my to-do list expands exponentially, the last thing I need to worry about is the quality of my work pants.
 The best work pants are tried-and-true, rough-and-tumble and ready for anything.
-Let’s look into a few key features when it comes to finding the right pair for the job.
+Here are my top picks.

 Carhartt reigns supreme as a tried-and-true workwear brand trusted by the masses for decades, so consider them a surefire winner in your search for the best work pants.